Skip to main content

 Balcony

-Of course, we are not here to tell you exactly which room is best for you.
-Everyone has their own preferences and budgets, which is why Carnival has a wide range of balconies to choose from.
+Everyone has their own preferences and budgets, which is why Carnival offers a wide range of balconies to choose from.

-A standard balcony is perfect if you’re looking to upgrade from an inside or outside cabin but do not want to splurge on a specialty-themed stateroom or extended-balcony.
-You might be able to save a lot of money with an obstructed view balcony, assuming you do not care about having something blocking your view of the ocean.
+A standard balcony is perfect if you’re looking to upgrade from an inside or outside cabin but do not want to splurge on a themed stateroom or extended balcony.
+You might save a lot of money with an obstructed view balcony.
+In these cases, you're more concerned with having access to fresh air and don't care about having a picture-perfect view of the passing scenery and ports of call.

 Carnival’s themed staterooms, including the Havana balconies, Family Harbor balconies, and Cloud 9 Spa balconies, are all unique to the cruise line.
-If you are looking to spice up your cruise experience compared to a standard balcony, these might be a consideration.
-Plus, you'll get extra perks that might help and justify the price.
+If you want to spice up your cruise experience compared to a standard balcony, these might be a consideration.
+Plus, you'll get extra perks that might help justify the price.

-If you are traveling with kids especially, we would recommend choosing the Family Harbor balconies.
-These are conveniently located and include some very nice amenities for those with younger children, including complimentary babysitting and access to the Family Harbor lounge.
+If you are traveling with kids, consider booking a Family Harbor balcony.
+These are conveniently located and include some very nice amenities for those with younger children, including complimentary babysitting and access to the Family Harbor lounge, as well as kids-eat-free at most specialty restaurants.

 For a special occasion, such as a honeymoon or anniversary, having an extended balcony or an aft-facing balcony would be a nice selection.
 These balconies allow more space, which you can enjoy privately together.